silent1mezzo/astro-social-share/README.md

 Social media share buttons for your Astro site

 ## Features
-* No depdencies, external scrips
+* No dependencies, external scrips
 * Share buttons for:
   * Facebook
   * Hacker News